kubernetes/kubernetes/examples/spark/README.md

 ## Step Zero: Prerequisites

-This example assumes you have a Kubernetes cluster installed and running, and that you have installed the ```kubectl``` command line tool somewhere in your path.
+This example assumes you have a LMKTFY cluster installed and running, and that you have installed the ```lmktfyctl``` command line tool somewhere in your path.
 Please see the [getting started](../../docs/getting-started-guides) for installation instructions for your platform.